YahyaMd03/spur-ai-live-chat/README.md

 - LLM service is swappable (could use Anthropic, etc.)
 - Chat service handles conversation logic independently
 - Easy to test and maintain
+- **Trade-off**: Slightly more code, but much better maintainability

 ### Why localStorage for Sessions?